about me

 May 2021: Two papers accepted to ACL 2021: a paper investigating four benchmark datasets for measuring stereotyping, and a paper examining race, racism, and anti-racism in NLP.

 Apr.
-2021: We co-organized a workshop at the intersection of human-computer interaction and natural language processing (with Michael Madaio, Brendan O’Connor, Hanna Wallach, and Qian Yang).
+2021: We co-organized a workshop at EACL 2021 at the intersection of human-computer interaction and natural language processing (with Michael Madaio, Brendan O’Connor, Hanna Wallach, and Qian Yang).